helagro/Applied-IoT/README.md

 **Electrics:**
 Due to the choice of components, this entire setup require no additional resistors.
 The light sensor has a seperate pin for reading, and the push button has built-in resistors.
 The DHT11, button and light sensor all perform fine when powered with 3.3V.
 The motion sensor requires 5V power, but you can draw that from the USB input using the VBUS pin.
 Without it, the signal becomes highly irregular and random.
 This is not ideal as this bypasses features of the Pico W, like voltage regulation, overvoltage protection and backfeeding protection.
-An example of backfeeding is if you instead of drawing power from the VBUS, you accidentally power it. **This can cause damage to the device that the Pico is connected to (for instance, your expensive computer 😳).** This is one part of the design which makes it unsuitable for production, but it is fine for a home project.
+An example of backfeeding is if you instead of drawing power from the VBUS, you accidentally power it. **This can cause damage to the device that the Pico is connected to (for instance, your expensive computer).** This is one part of the design which makes it unsuitable for production, but it is fine for a home project.
 Some other reasons are the innefficient wiring, lack of protection and that the button is not as easy to press as it should be.

 **Production:**
 For a production setup, an external power module supply should be used, together more optimised wiring, pin usage and preferably a case of sorts.
 A case could quite easily be 3D printed, improving both looks, dust protection, ease of directing sensors and durability.